 This is a bilingual site, please click on English or Spanish flags for corresponding version.

 The mission of Infodio is to uncover.
 To expose.
 To reveal.
 What began as my personal blog, where I would wax about the corruption in my native Venezuela, has now become more than a pastime.
 Muckraking, in the finest sense of the term, has become my vocation.
-I am an investigative blogger, a publisher, if you will, devoted to justice and transparency in countries with a pitiable excuse for rule of law and where, sadly, law enforcement and judicial systems are culprits and accomplices.
+I am an investigative blogger / journalist devoted to justice, transparency and accountability in countries with a pitiable excuse for rule of law and where, sadly, law enforcement and judicial systems are culprits and accomplices.
 And you, the readers, are the reason this effort is possible.
 This website is supported by me, and from contributions received by readers (hint, hint).

-As the definition above suggests, this website intends to expose the knaves, the crooks, the cronies, the charlatans, the “enchufados,” the mountebanks, the boligarchs, the impostors, the conmen, however you wish to define them, the criminal element that feeds at the feet of corrupt governments.
+As the definition above suggests, this website intends to expose the knaves, the crooks, the cronies, the charlatans, the “enchufados,” the mountebanks, the boligarchs and bolichicos, the impostors, the conmen, however you wish to define them, the criminal element that feeds at the feet of corrupt governments.
 Whoever they are.
 And wherever they may be.
 And regardless if they committed their crimes ten days or ten years ago.
-My focus is the Briefcase Bandit.
+My focus is the shelf company thug.
 Those who are literally taking money that would otherwise belong to “the people”, in nations rich with natural resources.

-I promise my readers every effort for accuracy, as well as an assurance that we will immediately publish corrections when this website fails to meet the highest standards of journalism that are applied in established and reputed media where I collaborate regularly.
+I promise my readers every effort for accuracy, as well as an assurance that we will immediately publish corrections when this website fails to meet the highest standards of journalism that are applied in established and reputed media.
 I welcome criticism and any good-faith counter-arguments.
 I don’t bite.
-I am not, however, interested in silly polemics with people too blinded by ideology to acknowledge corruption that has corroded certain governments into an abyss of inefficiency.
+I am not, however, interested in silly polemics with people too blinded by ideology to acknowledge how corruption caused the largest humanitarian crisis in the Western Hemisphere, and corroded Venezuela's government into an abyss of inefficiency.

 Be advised, I am partial to writing about matters from my home country, Venezuela.
 But the more I learn about corruption in places such as Ecuador, Nicaragua, Kazakhstan, and even the U.S., the more I see the problem ignores borders.
-Recently I’ve been stunned for how easily (and cheaply) the targets of this website can buy off the services of lawyers, lobbyists, and even private intelligence agencies in the U.S. and Europe.
-There’s room here to expose the enablers of corruption, too.
+Recently I’ve been stunned by how easily (and cheaply) the targets of this website can buy off the services of lawyers, lobbyists, bankers and even former intelligence agents in the U.S. and Europe.
+There’s room here to expose the enablers of corruption too.

-Readers are encouraged to submit comments, suggestions, tips, and leaks.
+Readers are encouraged to submit comments, suggestions, tips, and leaks (alekboyd at protonmail dot com).
 I promise to maintain your anonymity if you so request it.